1leumas/livinglab/ecotech-api/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will guide you through setting up the project on your local machine for development and testing purposes.

 ### Prerequisites

-What things you need to install the software and how to install them:

-- `npm or yarn`
+Before you begin, ensure you have the following installed:

+Node.js (preferably the latest stable version)

+A package manager like npm or Yarn

-## Installing
+## Installation

-A step by step series of examples that tell you how to get a development environment running:
+Follow these steps to get your development environment set up:

 ### 1. Clone the repository:
 ```bash